 The Declaration of Trust provides that Boardwalk shall establish an audit committee consisting of at least three independent Trustees, a majority of whom shall be Canadian residents.
 The ARMC is comprised of Gary Goodman (Chair), Mandy Abramsohn, Andrea Goertz, and Scott Morrison.
 Each member of the ARMC is financially literate and has significant accounting and related financial experience and otherwise meets the provisions of National Instrument 52-110 - Audit Committees ("NI 52-110").
-Each of Gary Goodman and Mandy Abramsohn is an "audit financial expert" on the basis of their professional designations and prior financial and/or audit experience.
-See "Boardwalk Trustee Nominees" for additional information regarding experience and qualifications of each ARMC member.
+Each of Gary Goodman and Mandy Abramsohn is an "audit financial expert", as defined by the proxy advisory firm, Glass Lewis, based on their prior experience as a chartered accountant.
+See "Boardwalk Trustee Nominees" in this Circular for additional information regarding experience and qualifications of each ARMC member.